This month, we are introducing a new organic, hydroponic growing pad by Handy Pantry: Micro-Mats!

 - Cocotek Mats – a coconut coir based grow pad that has been better suited for wheatgrass and barley grass.

-- Sure to Grow Pads – a non-organic baby-blanket type synthetic fiber grow pad that doesn’t work well with grasses but does very well with microgreens.
+- Sure to Grow Pads – a non-organic baby-blanket type synthetic fiber growing pad that doesn’t work well with grasses but does very well with microgreens.

 Both of these hydroponic mediums have strengths and weaknesses, as is also the case with our new Micro-Mats.
 That being said, this month we would like to do an assessment of the pros and cons of all three hydroponic grow mediums.